chungvuiloong/chungvuiloong/README.md

 Hi there!

-I'm Chung Vui Loong (Preferred name: Jere), a full stack developer (proficient in front-end) aiming to be a V-shaped programmer.
+I'm Chung Vui Loong (Preferred name: Jere), a full stack developer (proficient in front-end) aiming to be a V-shaped programmer. \n
 Originally from 🇲🇾 Malaysia currently living and settling in 🇫🇮 Finland.
 Passionate in learning new technologies and learning new programming languages.

 At the moment, I am using Next.js & React.js (and similar languages), TypeScript and Tailwind.css.
 Meanwhile during my spare time I am diving into backend.